sds-smith/sds-smith/README.md

 Hi, my name is Shawn.

-After working most of my adult life in the restaurant industry, in 2021 I decided a career change was in order.
+After working most of my adult life in the hospitality industry, in 2021 I decided a career change was in order.
 With the support of my wife and family, I set myself down the path toward a career in Web and Mobile Development.

 From my experience as a multi-unit restaurant leader, I bring soft skills like strong communication, collaboration, relationship-building, partnering and mentoring.
 I bring over a decade of experience iterating, prototyping, and scaling an ever-changing operational model.